aptech/gehttpd-docs/docs/index.rst

-Quite possibly the most flexible for dealing with various symbols, a full JSON body gives us quite a bit of flexibility and due to many languages being able to convert a dictionary to a JSON object, ease-of-use passing data to GEhttpd.
+Quite possibly the most flexible for dealing with various symbols, a full JSON body gives us quite a bit of flexibility and due to many languages being able to convert a dictionary to a JSON object, ease-of-use passing data to gehttpd.

 Note that because we're using the body of the request, the JSON document **keys** represent the input argument names: